jhkim611/CLAD/README.md

 # Class Label-aware Graph Anomaly Detection

-The official source code for Class Label-aware Graph Anomaly Detection.
+The official source code for "Class Label-aware Graph Anomaly Detection", accepted at CIKM 2023.

-## Abstract
+## Overview

-Graph anomaly detection (GAD) methods aim to find nodes that show devious patterns in comparison to other nodes, which are categorized into structural and attribute anomalies.
-In particular, unsupervised GAD methods assume the lack of anomaly labels, i.e., whether a node is anomalous or not.
-One common observation we made from previous unsupervised methods is that they not only assume the absence of anomaly labels, but also the *absence of class labels* (the class a node belongs to used in a general node classification task).
-In this work, we study the utility of class labels for unsupervised GAD, i.e., we study how the class label information of nodes enhances the detection of structural anomalies in particular.
-To this end, we propose a **Class Label-aware Graph Anomaly Detection framework (CLAD)** that utilizes a limited amount of labeled nodes to enhance the performance of unsupervised GAD.
+Unsupervised GAD methods assume the lack of anomaly labels, i.e., whether a node is anomalous or not.
+One common observation we made from previous unsupervised methods is that they not only assume the absence of such anomaly labels, but also the \textit{absence of class labels} (the class a node belongs to used in a general node classification task).
+In this work, we study the utility of class labels for unsupervised GAD; in particular, how they enhance the detection of \textit{structural anomalies}.
+To this end, we propose a Class Label-aware Graph Anomaly Detection framework (CLAD) that utilizes a limited amount of labeled nodes to enhance the performance of unsupervised GAD.
-Extensive experiments on ten datasets, including both synthetic and real-world datasets, demonstrate the superior performance of CLAD in comparison to existing unsupervised GAD methods, even in the absence of ground-truth class label information.
+Extensive experiments on ten datasets  demonstrate the superior performance of CLAD in comparison to existing unsupervised GAD methods, even in the absence of ground-truth class label information.

 ## Datasets